harness/developer-hub/docs/continuous-delivery/onboard-cd/upgrading/cdng-upgrade-faq.md

 - Verify that the deployed service is running safely and perform automatic rollbacks.
 - Apply machine learning to every deployment to identify and flag anomalies in future deployments.

-Some CV features:
+Following are some CV features:

 - Harness includes a **Verify** step that queries logging and metrics providers from multiple sources at once.
 - Next, Harness uses its AI/ML-driven verification capability to automatically validate deployment quality.
 This capability reduces risk and provides a safety net when code is deployed to production.
-- Integrations include Prometheus, Splunk, Google Cloud Operations, Datadog, and other leading logging and metric providers.
+- Integrations include Prometheus, Splunk, Google Cloud Operations, Datadog, and other leading logging and metrics providers.

 ### Policy as code